tigwyk/accept-banano-client/README.md

 - Me

-Please send a PR to list your site if _accept-banano_ is helping you to receive NANO payments.
+Please send a PR to list your site if _accept-banano_ is helping you to receive BANANO payments.